"The perfect format for the perfect city"

 Report by Ilona Marx and Sebastian Wolf (photos).

-This article is supported by REACT-EU.
+This article is funded by REACT-EU.

-Images: Düsseldorf Tourism
+Pictures: Düsseldorf Tourism